 To maximize the Magnum 335's productivity, several key components have been upgraded.
-The front axle is rated at 14,850 pounds (6,735 kg) static capacity to handle more ballast.
-The standard Cat IVN/III hitch has a lift capacity of 18,900 pounds (8,573 kg).
+The front axle is rated at 14,850 pounds static capacity to handle more ballast.
+The standard Cat IVN/III hitch has a lift capacity of 18,900 pounds.
 And, a new Cat IV drawbar uses a 2-inch diameter pin to match Cat IV towed implements.
-It can support vertical loads of up to 11,000 pounds (4,990 kg).
+It can support vertical loads of up to 11,000 pounds.

-Standard hydraulic flow on the Magnum 335 is 46 gpm (175 lpm).
-A high-flow option provides 62 gpm (236 lpm); a new Twin-Flow option delivers a hydraulic flow rate of 78 gpm (297 lpm).
+Standard hydraulic flow on the Magnum 335 is 46 gpm.
+A high-flow option provides 62 gpm; a new Twin-Flow option delivers a hydraulic flow rate of 78 gpm.